MMACS11DC1-2025/class-exercises-JaydenWong754/6.7/README.md

 - [ ] Performance analysis: include a section in your README describing your code profiling: give an example of the report and discuss what parts of the program take the longest
-- [ ] Feature detection uses a more advanced process, such as pre-processing the image, using multiple pixels, or using statistical approaches to detect features (4 points)
-- Discussion of the testing and validation done to verify your program works as intended
 - Discussion of your code profiling

 Grass Health Meter - By Jayden Wong